Meteor-Community-Packages/stratosphere/README.md

 Meteor splits package database and files according to this URL, so you should be able to switch package servers back and forth by changing this variable.
 Note that because of the temporary changes to the auth-client.js file of meteor tool (see installation instructions), publishing to the official repository won't work anymore for the time being...

+First time syncing can take long (~10min), since it needs to import all packages from the official package repo and do some processing on them.

 ## Settings
 * upstreamURL: The URL to the official package server.
 Default value is packages.meteor.com, you probably don't want to change this.